 ASAP Member Benefits

-The Asylum Seeker Advocacy Project (ASAP) is a membership organization that represents the largest community of asylum seekers in U.S. history.
+The Asylum Seeker Advocacy Project (ASAP) is a membership organization of the largest community of asylum seekers in U.S. history.
 ASAP believes that asylum seekers can make great change by standing together.
 “I am so glad and proud to be a member of ASAP,” one member shared.
 “One of the best sentences I have read from ASAP is ‘you are not alone.’
 Really, I have this feeling now.”

-If you are an asylum seeker who is 18 years old or older, becoming an ASAP member provides you with opportunities to: (1) access critical resources about the asylum process, (2) join private online communities, where you can ask questions to expert immigration attorneys and connect with other ASAP members, and (3) work with other ASAP members to improve the asylum system.
+If you are an asylum seeker who is 18 years old or older, becoming an ASAP member provides you with opportunities to: (1) access critical resources about the asylum process, (2) ask questions to expert immigration attorneys and connect with a community of asylum seekers, and (3) work with other ASAP members to improve the asylum system.

-If you are 14 to 17 years old, you will receive an ASAP membership card and begin to receive the benefits below when you turn 18.
+If you are 14 to 17 years old, you will immediately receive an ASAP membership card, but you will begin to receive the benefits below when you turn 18.

 To learn how to apply for ASAP membership, visit this page.

 ASAP regularly sends members resources about the asylum process by text message and email.
-Viewable from a cell phone, ASAP’s resources help members to learn critical information about the asylum process.
-These resources are viewed by members over 100,000 times each month.
-By signing up for ASAP membership, you will gain access to new resources as soon as they are published.
+Viewable from a cell phone, ASAP’s video and written resources help members to learn critical information about the asylum process.
+These resources are viewed by members over 500,000 times each month.
+By signing up for ASAP membership, asylum seekers gain access to new resources as soon as they are published.

-In ASAP’s private online communities, members can ask questions that are answered by expert immigration attorneys.
+ASAP members can ask questions that are answered by our team of expert immigration attorneys.
 These attorneys have answered thousands of ASAP members’ questions about every aspect of the asylum process, including how to seek asylum with USCIS, how to seek asylum in immigration court, how to apply for a work permit, and more.
 Currently, ASAP members can ask questions by emailing [email protected] or by sending us a direct message on Instagram or Facebook (@asylumadvocacy).

 (3) ASAP members set ASAP’s priorities and collectively advocate to improve the asylum system.

 Finally, ASAP members also receive opportunities to speak out.
-ASAP members have spoken to national media outlets and high-ranking U.S. government officials about topics including family separation, access to work permits, the trauma of family separation, and much-needed changes to the asylum system.
+ASAP members have spoken to national media outlets and high-ranking U.S. government officials about topics including access to work permits, the trauma of family separation, and much-needed changes to the asylum system.